Ardeer - Albion

 Income levels sit below national averages according to AreaSearch assessment

-Ardeer - Albion's median taxpayer income was $47,951 and average income was $55,597 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is below the national average of that time.
-In Greater Melbourne, the median income was $54,892 and average income was $73,761.
-By March 2025, estimated incomes would be approximately $52,799 (median) and $61,218 (average), based on a 10.11% Wage Price Index growth since financial year 2022.
+Ardeer - Albion's median taxpayer income was $47,951 and average income was $55,597 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is below the national average of $63,099 for that year.
+In Greater Melbourne, median income was $54,892 and average income was $73,761 in the same period.
+By September 2025, estimated median income in Ardeer - Albion would be approximately $53,782 and average income would be around $62,358, based on a 12.16% growth rate from the Wage Price Index since financial year 2022.
 Census data indicates that household, family, and personal incomes in Ardeer - Albion rank modestly, between the 25th and 29th percentiles.
-Income distribution shows that 30.0% of residents earn $1,500 - 2,999 weekly (2,379 residents), which is consistent with broader trends across the surrounding region at 32.8%.
-Housing affordability pressures are severe in Ardeer - Albion, with only 81.5% of income remaining, ranking at the 23rd percentile.
+Income distribution shows that 30.0% of residents earn $1,500 to $2,999 weekly (2,387 residents), which is consistent with broader trends in the surrounding region where 32.8% fall into this category.
+Housing affordability pressures are severe, with only 81.5% of income remaining after housing costs, ranking at the 23rd percentile.

 Frequently Asked Questions - Income